 Things to do in Quebec City, Canada part 2 deals with more active outdoor travel tips and ideas.
-FPImages shares 5 more Quebec tourism destinations that will appeal to people that love winter and do not mind being outside when it is really cold.
-Wear warm clothes and consider balaclava to protect face from frost bite, it is important to have well-insulated non-slip boots.
+FPImages share 5 more Quebec tourism destinations that will appeal to people that love winter and do not mind being outside when it is really cold.
+Wear warm clothes and consider balaclava to protect the face from frostbite, it is important to have well-insulated non-slip boots.

 9. Enjoy downhill skiing at Mont Sainte Anne – a large alpine ski resort 20 minutes north of Quebec City.
-Mont Sainte Anne has 71 trails, snow parks, snow shoeing and cross country trails.
-Mont Sainte Anne has a well developed infrastructure with hourly lifting capacity of over 15,000 skiers.
-With vertical drop of over 2000 feet this mountain will challenge most experienced skiers and will provide tons of fun for less advanced.
+Mont Sainte Anne has 71 trails, snow parks, snowshoeing and cross country trails.
+Mont Sainte Anne has a well-developed infrastructure with an hourly lifting capacity of over 15,000 skiers.
+With a vertical drop of over 2000 feet, this mountain will challenge most experienced skiers and will provide tons of fun for the less advanced.

-10. Visit the church of Sainte Anne de Beaupre – large and unique Roman Catholic cathedral near Mont Sainte Anne ski resort.
+10. Visit the church of Sainte Anne de Beaupre – a large and unique Roman Catholic cathedral near Mont Sainte Anne ski resort.
 The church building is very European built in Gothic architecture with tall arches and large stained glass windows.
 As you enter the church you will see many crutches and canes that people left there after being miraculously cured.
-Other attractions include museum of St. Anne, Jerusalem cyclorama and a replica of Holy stairs.
+Other attractions include the Museum of St. Anne, Jerusalem cyclorama, and a replica of Holy stairs.

 04.01.2021 by FPImages